ReversiFi/.github/profile/README.md

 ## 👀 What is ReversiFi?

-**ReversiFi** is a non-custodial wallet software development kit that enables businesses to effortlessly integrate secure crypto payment solutions into their marketplace apps with minimal coding.
-The SDK empowers users by giving them full control over their private keys, enhancing security and trust in the payment process.
+**ReversiFi** provides an SDK for businesses to integrate non-custodial crypto payments into their marketplace applications with just one simple line of code.
+With a non-custodial architecture, the SDK ensures users have full control over their private keys, eliminating custody risk while enhancing trust and security.

 ---